telota/quick-csr/README.rst

 quick-csr
 =========

-A command-line tool to quickly generate *Certificate Signing Requests* (CSR) [CSR]_, targeted to DAUs and busy people.
-The major desktop operating systems are supported
+A command-line tool to quickly generate *Certificate Signing Requests* (CSR_), targeted to DAUs and busy people.
+The major desktop operating systems are supported.

 Installation